 Take your integrations for warehouse security systems a step beyond just commercial security systems.
 Using RFID and barcode scanners for inventory tracking is a common upgrade for eliminating manual data logging and reducing the chance for human error in inventory tracking.
 Now, many manufacturing and warehouse inventory management systems and manufacturing software tools are also built on open and cloud-based platforms.
 By connecting your inventory management system to access control and warehouse video surveillance systems, you open the door for powerful automations across the entire operation.

 One use case for an integrated RFID inventory management and commercial security system is linking employee access credentials to their user accounts.
 This aggregated data increases accountability, and can help warehouse managers identify ways to improve productivity.
 Integrated systems offer a more proactive approach to warehouse management, with more data from different systems ingested into analytics tools.

 Dealing with any type of emergency is stressful.
 But by taking a proactive approach to security, and planning for different emergencies, warehouses can reduce the impact of a crisis situation.
 When creating warehouse emergency plans, it’s important to consider the unique features of each building and location.
 For example, look at crime rates in the area and consider the types of natural disasters that can occur.
 Evaluate the number of people that use the facility each day, and the types of items the warehouse stores.
 A facility that distributes clothing will require different emergency plans than one that houses harmful chemicals.

 A warehouse security system should also include lockdown capabilities.
 In the event of an emergency, warehouse managers need to be able to lock down the facility, both for loss prevention and safety purposes.
-With a remote access control system, authorized individuals can trigger a lockdown plan from anywhere.
+Often standard with modern retail security systems, a remote warehouse access control system allows authorized individuals to trigger a lockdown plan from anywhere.
 When connected with alarm systems and video surveillance, the access control system can automatically send an alert, trigger the system lockdown, notify first responders, and enable warehouse managers to view real-time video footage.